jglander/btp-terraform-samples-playground/missions/live/mission_3585_trial/README.md

-# Discovery Center mission - Get Started on SAP BTP with SAPUI5/Fiori - Create a Hello World App
+# Discovery Center Mission: Get Started on SAP BTP with SAPUI5/Fiori - Create a Hello World App

 ## Overview

-This sample shows how to set up your SAP BTP account for the Discovery Center Mission - [Get Started on SAP BTP with SAPUI5/Fiori - Create a Hello World App](https://discovery-center.cloud.sap/missiondetail/3585/)
+This sample shows how to setup your SAP BTP account for the Discovery Center Mission - [Get Started on SAP BTP with SAPUI5/Fiori - Create a Hello World App](https://discovery-center.cloud.sap/protected/index.html#/missiondetail/3585) for your trial account.

+The respective setup of an Enterprise account is described in [SAP-samples/btp-terraform-samples/tree/main/released/discovery_center/mission_3585/README.md](https://github.com/SAP-samples/btp-terraform-samples/tree/main/released/discovery_center/mission_3585_trial/README.md)

+## Important: Trial Account Prerequisites

+Contrary to an Enterprise account (where the setup will happen in a newly created subaccount, where entitlements are added), we make the assumption that in your trial account there is already a subaccount (by default named 'trial') with all the required service entitlements and not already in use!

+In a newly created trial account this is already true and you are good to go immediately with this setup.

+But if you have already used services and/or setup subscriptions in your trial account, you have to make sure that you free up these resources to start with this setup here (i.e. delete the corresponding services/subscriptions used for this Discover Center Mission setup).
+Otherwise the setup would fail!

+For this mission setup the following resource (app subscription) is used:

+- SAP Build Work Zone, standard edition (Subscription)

+You could delete these resources in your [BTP Trial Cockpit](https://cockpit.btp.cloud.sap/trial) on the corresponding trial subaccount pages
+- Services > Instances and Subscriptions

-## Content of setup
+## Content of setup (step1)

 The setup comprises the following resources:

-- Creation of the SAP BTP subaccount
-- Enablement of Cloudfoundry Environment - [see available regions and endpoints](https://help.sap.com/docs/btp/sap-business-technology-platform/regions-and-api-endpoints-available-for-cloud-foundry-environment)
-- Entitlements of services
-   * SAP Business Application Studio
-   * SAP Build Work Zone, standard edition
-   * Continous Integration & Delivery - Optional
-- Subscriptions to applications
+- Subscription to applications
 - Role collection assignments to users

 ## Deploying the resources